Ready to dip your soul in chocolate?

 People

-Award-winning Czech-American literary author, publisher, and former journalist for the Hollywood trades.
+Czech-American literary author and essayist.
+Former journalist for the Hollywood trades.
 Mama of twin substacks The Muse and The Cacao Muse.
-Ex-Google (Google Assistant in Spanish).
-CEO of LUCITA Inc. (www.lucita.net)
+Founder of LUCITA (www.lucita.net).
+All words 100% human crafted.

 I'm an aspiring Polymath with a background delivering technologies from Autonomy, AIML, Crypto, and Web3 to Microbiology, Cyber, Directed Energy and more.
 I love tackling wicked problems, innovation, and mentoring others